stackbuilders/dotenv-hs/README.md

 ### Variable substitution

-In order to use compound env vars use the following syntax within your env vars
+To use compound environment variables, use the following syntax within your environment variables: `${your_env_var}`.
-${your_env_var}.
 For instance:

 ```
 DATABASE=postgres://${USER}@localhost/database